Designing a Better PPC Landing Page

-If you are selling products to busy entrepreneurs, then you need a 1-2 minute video and a short landing page.
+If you are selling products to busy entrepreneurs, then you need a 1-2 minute video and a short, concise landing page message.
 They are too busy to watch all of your content.
-Making it quick and easy can therefore increase your conversion rate.
+Making it quick and easy can, therefore, increase your conversion rate.

 - Clear call to action– If your user has no clue how to sign up for your product, or is looking around the Call to Action (CTA) they will probably just leave.